npbjr/mytools/README.md

 Make sure you have Python installed on your machine.
 You can download it from [python.org](https://www.python.org/downloads/).

+## Objectives

+To learn and earn from ads by determining a better solution to handle users, downloads and uploads

 ## Setup Instructions

 Follow these steps to set up the project: